Fungus Gnats on Tradescantia: Wet Soil in a Moisture-Loving Plant

 Soil staying too wet from overwatering

-Tradescantia's consistent moisture requirement creates a specific fungus gnat risk: the balance between 'appropriately moist' and 'too wet' is narrower than for drought-tolerant plants.
-Bradysia larvae need persistently moist soil to survive.
-A Tradescantia soil that dries to just-dry at the surface before each watering doesn't maintain the sustained moisture larvae need.
-But soil that is kept perpetually wet — the natural result of watering on the 'a bit wet is better than dry' principle — does support gnat development.
+Tradescantia's consistent moisture requirement creates a specific fungus gnat risk, because the balance between appropriately moist and genuinely too wet is narrower than it is for drought-tolerant plants.
+Bradysia larvae need persistently moist soil to survive through their developmental stages.
+A Tradescantia's soil that dries to just-dry at the surface before each watering doesn't maintain the sustained moisture larvae need to thrive.
+But soil kept perpetually wet, the natural result of watering on the mistaken principle that a bit wet is better than dry for this genus, does support ongoing gnat development.

 A cache pot or hanging basket liner trapping water at the base

 Because Tradescantia is so often grown in hanging baskets, a solid-bottomed liner or decorative cache pot without drainage frequently holds a reservoir of standing water at the bottom of the container even when the visible soil surface looks appropriately dry.
-That trapped water is enough on its own to sustain a gnat population regardless of how well the top-level watering is otherwise managed.
+That trapped water alone is enough to sustain a gnat population regardless of how well the top-level watering is otherwise managed.

 New potting mix already carrying eggs or larvae